Gazza7205/cloud-workshop-labs/lab-exercise6.md

     3. Service URL
     4. Org Id if present in query parameter.
 Set to 'NONE' otherwise.
 3. Message completed policy having Telemetry assertion.
+4. Config map having script to call the services.

+To create bundles as secrets, we use Kustomize.
+Execute to below command to create the granphman bundle secrets

 ```
 kubectl apply -k ./exercise6-resources/